kannans89/RustRepo/24_Input_Output/24_Input_ouput.md

 ```

-Run the above program as file name followed by the commandline arguments separated by space.
-(Here, `main.exe   hello    tutorialspoint` )
+The program will generate a file `main.exe` once compiled.Multiple command line parameters should be separated by space.
+Execute main.exe from from the terminal as  `main.exe   hello    tutorialspoint` .
+Note *hello* and *tutorialspoint* are commandline arguments.

 Output

 ```rust
 No of elements in arguments is :3